 Mary also teaches the art of storytelling to others.
 She has trained teachers, librarians, speakers, and her storytelling colleagues.
 Mary also offers individual and small group coaching.

 In addition to teaching teachers through workshops, Mary also encourages teachers to use storytelling techniques in their classrooms through her work as an artist in residence.
-Since 1989 Mary has promoted storytelling in Kentucky classrooms through her service as a Kentucky Arts Council Teaching Artist.
+From 1989 - 2021 Mary promoted storytelling in Kentucky classrooms through her service as a Kentucky Arts Council Teaching Artist.
+She is now available to contract artist residencies independently.
 Whether she is exploring stories with primary students, helping 4th graders write personal narratives, or teaching middle school students how to use the Artistic Response Process, Mary enjoys working with students and their teachers.

 The Kentucky School Media Association presented Mary with the 1999-2000 Jesse Stuart Media Award.
 This award recognizes creative development in any medium of service to Kentucky schools.
 Mary received the award, not for a specific story or story recording, but for her body of work in the medium of storytelling.
 Past Jesse Stuart Media Award recipients include children's author and poet George Ella Lyons, the Kentucky Educational Television Network, and Kentucky's largest newspaper, The Louisville Courier-Journal.
 Mary is the first storyteller to receive this award.